DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/3-sampled/article.md

 L(x, t) = -x_t + \log \sum_{\tilde{c} \sim q_c} e^{x_{\tilde{c}}} \,/ (k\, q_{\tilde{c}})
 \end{equation\*}

 Here $q$ is a fixed vector of probabilities for each class, and $\tilde{c}$ are the negative samples (drawn $k$ times).
-We're using [importance sampling](https://en.wikipedia.org/wiki/Importance_sampling).
+This is [importance sampling](https://en.wikipedia.org/wiki/Importance_sampling).
 Briefly, this means: sampling $\tilde{c}$ from any distribution $q$ that we choose, then dividing out the bias caused by $q$,  to estimate the log-sum-exp.

 This is OK, but we can do better.
 We can lower the variance of this log-sum-exp estimation by separating out the target label from the rest of the distribution.
 Now we'll always use the target label in the log-sum-exp, and exclude it from sampling.
-This is useful because we have to compute the target score anyway, and (if our model is any good) it should often have high score, making it a useful "sample" for our estimator.
+This is useful because we have to compute the target score anyway, and if our model is any good, it will often have high score, making it a useful "sample" for our estimator.

 With this tweak (and a slight rearrangement of terms into the exp), our sampled softmax looks like this: